 How to Read a Sensus Water Meter: Digital and Analog Meters Unveiled!

-You may have sighed the time you heard this tool: a water meter.
+You may have sighed when you heard this tool: a water meter.
 Some of you may associate it with something annoying, as it makes you remember that unpaid water bill.

 But instead of focusing on its negative side, why don’t we take something positive from this tool, such as to remind us to use water frugally?
-Well, you can learn how to read the water meter from this article below.
+You can learn how to read the water meter in the article below.

 How to Read a Sensus Water Meter Gallons